FAQs Updated March 31, 2011

 Will we need to rent a car?

-No. That's one of the main reasons to stay at Casa Phoenix or Casa Del Mar.
-You are pretty much in the middle of everything and you will save money because you won't need a rental car or taxis.
+No!
+That's one of the main reasons to stay at Casa Phoenix.
+You are pretty much in the middle of everything and you will save money, because you won't need a rental car or taxis.
 Restaurants and shopping are right in the neighborhood.
 The main plaza and ferry dock is about a 15 minute walk along the oceanfront promenade.
 If you don't feel like walking, taxis are plentiful and a short ride to almost anywhere.

 But it's great fun to rent a car for a day or two and explore the island (see the q&a below under "other recommendations").
 Driving around town is a challenge and we don't recommend it (make sure you get the insurance), but when you get out of town it's no problem.